ibm-cloud-docs/sap/sap-terraform-create-single-tier.md

 ## Script files
 {: #terraform-single-tier-vpc-sap-files}

-The configuration and script files are provided on the GitHub repository [https://github.com/IBM-Cloud/sap-infra-anydb-single/tree/main/cli](https://github.com/IBM-Cloud/sap-infra-anydb-single/tree/main/cli).
+The configuration and script files are provided on the GitHub repository [https://github.com/IBM-Cloud/sap-infra-anydb-single/tree/main/cli](https://github.com/IBM-Cloud/sap-infra-anydb-single/tree/main/cli){: external}.

 For single-tier virtual private cloud on SAP, you modify the ``input.auto.tfvars`` file to customize the resources for your solution.
 You specify zones, resource names, and SSH keys.